m93a/nml/README.md

 End tag is similar to begin tag but it has a slash at the beginning: `</name>`.
 It marks the end of the `name` _element_.
 Single tag is a combination of begin and end tags.
 It looks like this: `<name />` and means the same as this: `<name></name>`, it creates an _empty element_.

 What does _element_ mean?
-Elements are virtual parts of the document that have a special meaning.
+Elements are virtual parts of the document that have a special meaning defined by their _namespace_.
 Elements may have child elements but they don't have to.
 As an example of what they can do: in `html api` there's an `a` element used to mark that certain piece of text is an anchor/link.

+_Namespaces_ are sets of rules that define the behaviour of elements.
+The most common namespace is `html` which defines tags such as `title` (page title) and `a` (anchors).
+There are many other namespaces, each serves a different purpose.
+To specify which namespace the element uses you can type `<html:a>` – that creates `a` element in the `html` namespace.
+If you don't specify the namespace, [default one](#doctype) will be used.

 Single and begin tags may have _attributes_ to keep some information.
 They're based on a simple `foo=bar` format, written right after the element name (and a space).
 In this examle, `foo` is called _attribute name_ or _key_ and `bar` is an